tangmi/decors/README.md

 ==> DELETE /post/:id/remove
 ```

-…and you want to build a super cool front end app for it.
+…and you want to build a super cool front-end app for it.

 So locally you set up this app structure: